PARATRIATLÓN: Courage, Determination, Inspiration and Equality

 The Spanish Triathlon Federation announced in December 2010 that Paratriathlon became part of the Paralympic Sports family.

-The decision was made that same month, at the meeting that took place in China, of the Governing Body of the International Paralympic Committee.
-In Guangzhou they agreed to add the disabled discipline of Triathlon, as a Paralympic Sport.
-The premiere will be, in Rio de Janeiro, at the Paralympic Games that will take place from September 7 to 18, 2016.
-Spain, led by FETRI, is one of the countries that has contributed the most to achieving this decision It will be carried out.
-The support for this sporting discipline has been clear, continuous, always positive and, above all, exciting.
+The decision was made that same month, at the meeting held in China of the Governing Body of the International Paralympic Committee.
+In Guangzhou they agreed to add the disabled discipline of Triathlon as a Paralympic Sport.
+The debut will be in Rio de Janeiro, at the Paralympic Games that will take place from September 7 to 18, 2016.
+Spain, with the FETRI At the head of the list, it is one of the countries that has contributed most to making this decision happen.
+The support for this sporting discipline has been evident, continuous, always positive and, above all, exciting.

 Its beginnings took place in the test of the 'World Championship Series' in Madrid in 2009 and since then, it has grown exponentially, reaching a database of more than 150 disabled athletes interested in the Paratriathlon.